-If you are applying from a school where English is not the primary language of instruction, you must also submit scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) or the Duolingo English Test.
+If you are applying from a school where English is not the primary language of instruction, you must also submit scores from either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Duolingo English Test.
 Official score reports may be sent, or students may self-report their scores on their applications.
 All enrolling students are required to submit an official score report, and any discrepancies between self-reported and official test scores may jeopardize a student's offer of admission.
 For more information, please see our International FAQs (Frequently Asked Questions).

 Pomona-Specific Essay Questions

 On the Common Application and the Coalition Application, applicants will be required to submit three short supplementary essays.
 The first one appears in the Academics section of the application and has a maximum word limit of 150.

 Question 1: College is about more than your major.
 It’s about learning through classes, conversations, experiences, and finding connections across multiple topics.
 Tell us about a time recently when you became excited to learn more about something: a time when your curiosity pushed you to eagerly pursue an idea or topic further through research or discussion.

 Question 2: Pomona is committed to achieving the benefits of diversity for all students by creating a community that learns and grows together through the exchange of different lived experiences and perspectives.
 Our community is made up of students from diverse cultures, races, ethnicities, and linguistic backgrounds; political, religious and social views; physical abilities; home environments and socioeconomic backgrounds; hometowns and regions; and sexes, gender identities and sexual orientations.